cdienem/StarTool/README.md

 `--replace _rlnWhatEver=3.1415`

-Replaces all values of fields with the given value.
-The label needs to exist in the current data table.
+Replaces all values of the specified column with the given value.
+The column needs to exist in the current data table.
-This can also be used to fill empty columns with zeros.
+This can also be used to fill empty columns with zeros (because Relion can not handle empty columns).

-`--replace_regex _rlnWhatEver=search%replace`
+`--replace_regex _rlnWhatEver='search'%'replace'`

 Replaces all values of the specified column matching the 'search' pattern with 'replace'.
-Regular ex- pressions are allowed for search and replace (as in `sed` for example).
+Regular expressions are allowed for search and replace (as in `sed` for example).

-Example: `--replace_regex _rlnLabel=\.star$%\.sun`
+Example: `--replace_regex _rlnLabel='\.star$'%'\.sun'`

-`--replace_star _rlnWhatEver=reference.star`
+`--replace_star _rlnWhatEver=reference.star:_rlnReferenceA[variationA],_rlnReferenceB`

-Replaces the values of the specified column with the values from reference.star.
-Only copies values that match by the most recently selected column (consider the use of `--select _rlnLabel=*` to avoid unexpected behavior).
-The reference star-file should only contain one data table.
+need update

+`--math _rlnLabel=a operator b`

+Very basic math implementation.
+Operators can be `+`, `-`, `*`, `/` and `**` (power). `a` and `b` as used above can be either column names or numbers.

+Example: `--math _rlnCoordinateX=_rlnCoordinateX-_rlnOriginX`

 ### Merging operations

-`--merge [outputfile.star]`
+`--merge outputfile.star`

 Merges all currently loaded starfiles into outputfile.star.
-Only merges STAR-files that contain one data table.
-Columns that do not overlap between all merged STAR-files will be dropped (including data!).
+Only merges STAR files that contain one data table.
+Columns that do not overlap between all merged STAR files will be dropped (including data!).
+For more details see [Usage examples]:(#usage).

 ### Output

-`--write_selection [ outputfilename.star ]`
+`--write_selection outputfilename.star`

 Writes the current selection to a STAR-file.
-This is useful if one wants to extract a subset of a single data table.
+This is useful if one wants to extract a subset of data.

-If the a whole STAR-file shall be reconstructed with changes applied, see `--write` .
-If only specific tables should be written, remove unwanted tables using the `--delete_table` method.
+If the a whole STAR-file shall be written with changes applied, see `--write`.

+`--writef_selection outputstarfile.star`

+Same as `--write_selection`, however overrides files without asking.

-`--write [ outputstarfile.star ]`
+`--write outputstarfile.star`

 Writes all tables belonging to the STAR-file which the current table is part of.
 Changes made to the individual tables by editor methods will be written (selection will be released before writing).
 If only specific tables or subsets should be written, you may use `--use` and write it as a selection with `--write_selection`.

-`--writef [ outputstarfile.star ]`
+`--writef outputstarfile.star`

 Same as `--write`, however overrides files without asking.

 ### Special

+`--silent`
+This mutes the program (useful for automated procedures).
+Be aware that muting the program will force files to be overwritten (`--writef` will be called instead of `--write`).

-`--query [ SQLite-query ]`
+`--query SQLite-query`

 This option is for experienced users that want to send their own SQLite queries.
 It will ignore any previously called selector methods.
 A SELECT statement will trigger a print of the called data.

 ## Usage Examples
+<a name="usage"></a>
+Coming soon.